 Operator Salvation Army

-Program: Temporary (at least 2 years) 24-hour enhanced shelter for single adults with onsite case management, housing navigation, connections to community services, meals (brought in), meeting spaces, storage for personal belongings, and showers.
+Program: 24-hour enhanced shelter for single adults with onsite case management, housing navigation, connections to community services, meals (brought in), meeting spaces, storage for personal belongings, laundry and showers.
 Learn more about the West Wing Shelter

 Hours of operation:7 AM to 7 PM

 Program: Onsite case management, connections and referral to community services, housing navigation, employment services and other supports for people experiencing homelessness.
-Bathrooms available; showers coming online in 2019.
+Laundry and showers available.
 Learn more about the Jefferson Day Center.

 Operator: Salvation Army

 # of beds/units 48 people in six dormitory buildings

 Program: Bridge Housing serves as transition from emergency shelter to permanent housing.
 Provides a stable address to commute to employment or health care appointments, access to onsite services like case management, housing navigation and connections to community services, and serves single adults and couples.
 Learn more about the SODO Bridge Project.